 ATTENTION: However, I want to inform you that you do not need to buy an SSL license for your server and that these prerequisites correspond to updates of your server, neither more nor less.

 Indeed an SSL license allows to have a site certified in https but the security update PayPal just asks that your shop is able to communicate with the new PayPal server, which they will have new standards.
-And for that, it is not necessary to have a site in HTTPS.

 In the maintenance mode of your site, you may have problems with the certificate.
 Our module can tell you that your certificate is not valid or have problems with PHP.